Wilder Flowers

 I started my flower farm!

-I had never been brave enough to actually start my own plant business.
-I couldn’t think of an idea that really clicked with me, until the winter of 2021.
 I had always entertained thoughts of having an herb farm, or maybe a farm with veggies and animals, or something.
 We did have animals (and still do), some chickens and pigs and cows (and other animals over the years), and we have had a big vegetable garden in the past.
-I had sold a few vegetable starts from my driveway a couple of times, and that was fun.
-But it didn’t excite me.
+I’d sold a few vegetable starts from my driveway a couple of times, and that was fun, but it didn’t excite me.
 But FLOWERS did!
 And still do!

-I had been reading a book about flower farming in the winter of 2021, and it dawned on me that I could make bouquets with what I already had growing on our property, and what I could grow from seed that would grow here in Vermont.
+I was reading a book about flower farming in the winter of 2021, and I realized that I could make bouquets with what I already had growing on our property, and add flowers I could grow from seed in our short growing.
 I could provide local, seasonal flowers to my own community!
 I already had red osier dogwood, pussy willow, crabapples, lilacs, hydrangeas, daffodils, sweet fern, and lots of perennials.
-So, the brainstorming started!
+So the brainstorming started!

 Everything in our bouquets is grown on our property.
 I start seedlings in the house under lights.
 Each week the bouquets are different, and I think that is the beauty of seasonal arrangements.
 Providing seasonal flowers in my own community has become an incredibly satisfying adventure for me!